angrybacon/doomsday-wiki/markdown/articles/2020/10/05/gangsta-trippin.md

 only something like an {{Ice-Fanged Coatl}}.
 Being chipped away for 1 a turn is fine as it gives you a lot of time to work with so don't feel like you have to use all your mana every turn.
-This same principle applies to facing against
-{{Daze}} decks like Delver.
+This same principle applies to facing against :card[Daze] decks like Delver.
 It's okay to take a turn or two and simply develop your mana without allowing them to trade 1:1 with your cantrips.

 Often you might find a situation where you have a pair of cantrips in hand and